Battery Voltage to State of Charge (SOC) Calculator

 Vcell = 15.28 / 4 = 3.82 V/cell

-If you repeated the measurement while the pack was powering a device, you might see a lower voltage (for example 14.8 V), which would incorrectly suggest a much lower SOC.
+If you repeated the measurement while the pack was powering a device, you might see a lower voltage (for example 14.8 V, which is 3.70 V/cell and would read as roughly 10%), incorrectly suggesting a nearly empty pack.
 That difference is why resting/OCV matters.

 Tip: Measure after resting (no load/charge) for best accuracy.